-The Bulldog is friendly and goofy, and the reason they are on this list isn’t because of aggression or even grooming, it’s because they have a lot of health problems that a new dog owner may not have the skills to handle.
+The Bulldog is friendly and goofy, and the reason they are on this list of worst dog breeds isn’t because of aggression or even grooming, it’s because they have a lot of health problems that a new dog owner may not have the skills to handle.
 These dogs have a squished in face that causes them to have a difficult time breathing.
 It affects their ability to exercise and makes it hard to deal with heat and anxiety.
 They can also be stubborn and hard to train.

 The Bullmastiff is a very large breed that is quite muscular and strong-willed.
 They can often weigh more than 125 pounds, so if you can’t prove you are the alpha, you will not be able to control the dog, and it will do as it pleases.
 They need plenty of early socialization with people and animals, or they can become aggressive.
 Bull Mastiffs also become destructive if you leave them alone for too long, and they drop gallons of drool everywhere.

 The Cane Corso is another very large and strong dog that likes to be the boss and can be hard to control.
 It’s a very protective breed, but if you can’t establish yourself as the alpha when the dog is still a puppy and maintain that status, the dog can become difficult to manage.